Medical Waste Program

-- Small Quantity Generators (SQG) (less than 200 lbs./month) who do not treat waste onsite.
+- Non-State Licensed Small Quantity Generators (SQG) (less than 200 lbs./month) who do not treat medical waste on-site

 How to Comply

 - If your answers indicate you are not required to register as a medical waste generator, then complete the certification on page 4 of the Information Packet for Medical Waste Generators and return the form to our Department.